Tag: AI

 While I’m pretty good at customizing the middleware, I’m not as skilled at customizing the UI layer.

 I tried writing my own UI at first, but I quickly gave up when I realized it was beyond my skills as a frontend developer.
+The next thing I did was look into open-source solutions.
+There were a lot of choices, but I narrowed them down to these three:

 OpenAI and ChatGPT